You can make time for you!

 Homeschooling without a break is like trying to swim across the Atlantic without a boat.
 Kids wake you up in the morning demanding breakfast.
 You kiss boo-boos, chase tots, and teach addition all morning.
-Then it’s lunch and read alouds before running around town.
-Finally, finally you get the kids down so you can catch up on the bills.
+Then it’s lunch and read aloud to the kids before run errands around town.

 The easy answer is to leave the kids with your husband, a sister, or a friend.
 But sometimes it’s just not possible.